filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

     }
     ```

-- The `ProveSector` performs all the checks of `PreCommitSector`, omitting PreCommitDeposit, and then continues to perform `ProveCommitSector` checks and verifies the proof.
+- The `NIProveSectors` performs all the checks of `PreCommitSector`, omitting PreCommitDeposit, and then continues to perform `ProveCommitSector` checks and verifies the proof.

 ### Proof changes